-Never lengthen tie rod so that threated portion of ball joint exceeds 20 mm (25/32 in).
+Never lengthen tie rod making threaded portion of ball joint exceed 20 mm (25/32 in).

 Close front of skis manually to take all slack from steering mechanism.

 NOTE: A rubber cord must be hooked in front of skis to keep them closed.